rocky-linux/documentation/docs/guides/apache_hardened_webserver/index.md

 You can always fix this however, from the console on the server.
 Because the _iptables_ service is enabled, a reboot will restore all rules that have been added with `/etc/firewall.conf`.

-# Conclusions
+## Conclusion

 There are a number of ways to harden an Apache web server to make it more secure.
-Each operates independently of the other options, so you can choose to install any or all of them based on your needs.
+Each operates independently of the other options, so you can choose to install any, or all, of them based on your needs.

 Each requires some configuration with various tuning required for some to meet your specific needs.
-Since web services are constantly attacked by unscrupulous actors, implementing at least some of these will help an administrator sleep at night.
+Since web services are constantly under attack 24/7 by unscrupulous actors, implementing at least some of these will help an administrator sleep at night.